ngain/jekyll-now/about.md

 permalink: /about/
 ---

 I am studying to receive a Bachelor's of Science (B.S.) in Business Management at Rensselaer Polytechnic Institute (RPI).
-Under [The Lally School of Management and Technology](https://lallyschool.rpi.edu/), I study finance and information systems along with several other fields in business.
+Under [The Lally School of Management and Technology](https://lallyschool.rpi.edu/), I study finance and management information systems (MIS) along with several other fields in business.

 I have worked in teams to deliver marketing strategy presentations to clients using digital marketing analysis (e.g. [inbound](http://seopressor.com/blog/inbound-vs-outbound-marketing-more-effective/), [AdWords](https://adwords.google.com/home/)), to create information system designs, and to write a 50-page industry company profile report.